-Airport sponsors shall submit an airport sponsor state agreement application to DOTD for review and funding protocol upon request, notification of Airport Construction and Development Priority Program approval, or otherwise.
+Airport sponsors shall submit an airport sponsor state agreement application to DOTD for review and funding protocol upon request, notification of Airport Construction and Development Priority Program approval, or upon request.
 Airport sponsors shall submit a completed sponsor state agreement application approved by the airport sponsor or the authorized designee.
+The airport sponsor state agreement application can be found in Appendix D.